If you’re an organic gardener, even a beginner, I can almost bet you’ve heard of and/or read about compost.

 Energy from Organic Residues is Needed for Soil Improvement and Fertility

-Soil scientist Richard Parnes documented invaluable information for us in his book Soil Fertility.
+Soil scientist Robert Parnes documented invaluable information for us in his book Soil Fertility.
 And it’s information you usually don’t see elsewhere.

 The book came out of the research at Wood End Laboratory, a soil testing facility in Maine.
 Originally published in 1985, it was updated in 1990 and then again in 2013.
 It’s available to the public for free online.